 The continuous breakdown and resynthesis of glucose, feature of the Cori cycle, might seem like a waste of energy.
 Indeed, this cycle allows the effective functioning of many extrahepatic cells at the expense of the liver and partly of the renal cortex.
+Therefore, it is therefore more correct to define it as a substrate cycle rather than a futile cycle.
 Below, two examples.

 - Red blood cells

 These cells, lacking a nucleus, ribosomes, and mitochondria, are smaller than most other cells.
 Their small size allows them to pass through tiny capillaries.
 However, the lack of mitochondria makes them completely dependent on anaerobic glycolysis for ATP production.
 Then, the lactate is partly disposed of by the liver and renal cortex.

 Its cells, and particularly fast-twitch fibers contracting under low oxygen conditions, such as during intense exercise, produce much lactate.